Partial Set Security

 where

-• consumer-chain-id is the string identifier of the consumer chain.
+is the consumer identifier of the consumer chain.

 The opting out mechanism has the following rules: